MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Skype/SfbOnline/audio-conferencing-in-office-365/change-the-settings-for-an-audio-conferencing-bridge.md

 ms.custom:
 - Strat_SB_PSTN
 - Audio Conferencing
-description: 'Get the steps you need to change settings for a Microsoft dial-in conferencing bridge that''s used to prompt callers and gather names and pins for meeting organizers when they''re not using Skype for Business clients. ' ms.openlocfilehash: 62307bf26458ae54134772a0d920bcc602265bdc ms.sourcegitcommit: 997c03395fd1966607cef0df8ee884303401cd64 ms.translationtype: MT ms.contentlocale: zh-CN ms.lasthandoff: 03/16/2018
+description: "Get the steps you need to change settings for a Microsoft dial-in conferencing bridge that's used to prompt callers and gather names and pins for meeting organizers when they're not using Skype for Business clients. " ms.openlocfilehash: d9b80b06a3c52c6ec386a0e5052f1bb71f914650 ms.sourcegitcommit: ffca287cf70db2cab14cc1a6cb7cea68317bedd1 ms.translationtype: MT ms.contentlocale: zh-CN ms.lasthandoff: 04/05/2018
 ---
 # <a name="change-the-settings-for-an-audio-conferencing-bridge"></a>更改音频会议桥的设置